Anik-tB/pc-assistant/README.md

 - JWT authentication for API access
 - Input sanitization to prevent injection
-- Command whitelisting for safety
+- Command whitelisting and timeout protection for safety
 - Encrypted configuration storage
 - Audit logging for all actions